rc9000/wiewarm-data/README.md

 The data is collected on the website http://www.wiewarm.ch either by manual entry or from sensors.
 Entries go back to 2001 when the website launched.

 The temperature values are in degree celsius, and the file encoding is UTF-8 with "Unix"-style line feeds.
+Date format is YYYY-MM-DD hh:mm:ss.
 The CSV of the current year will be updated daily.

 ## License